ralph-groupscholar/groupscholar-docs/ralph-progress.md

 - Production URL: https://groupscholar-docs.vercel.app

 ## Iteration 19
-- Added a risk and compliance guide covering the risk register, compliance calendar, and audit readiness.
-- Added an AI enablement & automation guide with guardrails, approved use cases, and intake steps.
+- Added risk and compliance, AI enablement, fundraising, research & insights, and scholar experience guides.
-- Linked the new guides from the docs index and landing page.
+- Linked the new guides from the docs index and landing page and removed duplicate cards.
 - Deployed the updated docs site to Vercel.
 - Production URL: https://groupscholar-docs.vercel.app
 - Deployed the updated docs site to Vercel.